Basakot/Spears/README.md

 # Spears
-Spears++, a mod for Terraria using tModLoader
+Spears++, a mod for Terraria using tModLoader.
+Currently 9 Spears added.